sfriederichs/sfriederichs.github.io/guides/WinAVR.md

 	sleep 2

 Keep in mind that multiple write and reads can be chained in one avrdude command line via multiple -U switches being passed to avrdude.
-This often mitigates this issue with.
+This often mitigates this issue.